WIL Research Laboratories: Global leadership in developmental and reproductive toxicology

-Although highly respected in many disciplines, WIL Research was considered by many to be the leading laboratory in the world for developmental and reproductive toxicology (DART).
-This leadership was driven by Dr. Joseph Holson, an internationally recognized authority in the field.
-The DART division at WIL Research, led initially by Dr. Holson and subsequently by Mr. Mark D. Nemec and Dr. Donald G. Stump, became known not only for high-quality regulatory guideline studies, but also for innovative, specialized DART research.
+WIL Research was considered by many to be the leading laboratory in the world for developmental and reproductive toxicology (DART).
+The DART division at WIL Research, led initially by Holson and later by Mark D. Nemec and Dr. Donald G. Stump, became known for high-quality regulatory guideline studies and for its DART research.

 Internal innovation

-In 1978, as a result of expanding toxicology testing services, the WIL Toxicology Data Management System (WTDMS™) was developed.
+In 1978, as a result of expanding toxicology testing services, the WIL Toxicology Data Management System (WTDMS) was developed.
 This protocol-driven software system was the first in the CRO industry and became the prototype for other major toxicology testing laboratories.
-WTDMS™ was licensed to several other toxicology testing laboratories, and was used continuously by WIL Research Laboratories for nearly forty years prior to its gradual replacement by the Provantis system.
+WTDMS was licensed to several other toxicology testing laboratories, and was used continuously by WIL Research Laboratories for nearly forty years prior to its gradual replacement by the Provantis system.

-Ashland Community
+Ashland community

-While WIL Research depended on the broader Ashland area for a steady supply of qualified personnel, it also contributed extensively to Ashland's economic growth, becoming one of the largest employers in the county.
-During Holson's tenure, the company invested approximately $62 million in facilities renovation and expansion.
-In a talk given to the local Rotary club, Holson added that WIL Research at that time served approximately 550 clients (domestic and international), most of whom regularly visited Ashland to monitor their studies.
+WIL Research regularly employed personnel from the broader Ashland area, becoming one of the largest employers in the county.
+In a talk given to the local Rotary club, Holson stated that WIL Research at that time served approximately 550 domestic and international clients, most of whom regularly visited Ashland to monitor their studies.
 In 2006, WIL Research received the Golden Oak award from the mayor of Ashland, an award recognizing "the foresight, diligence and unselfishness of individuals or organizations who contribute to new growth, strengthen the roots or improve the overall community of Ashland."

-WIL Research also actively supported Ashland University, with many of its senior scientists serving as adjunct professors in their areas of expertise, especially in the undergraduate toxicology program, which the company helped begin in 1984.
-Dr. Joseph Holson also served on Ashland University's Science Advisory Board (1990-2008) and Board of Trustees (1993-1998), and gave the initial lecture, entitled "Risk and Regulation," of a year-long lecture series in support of the university's Environmental Studies program in 1995.
+WIL Research also supported Ashland University, with many of its senior scientists serving as adjunct professors in their areas of expertise, especially in the undergraduate toxicology program, which the company helped begin in 1984.
+Holson also served on Ashland University's Science Advisory Board (1990–2008) and Board of Trustees (1993–1998), and gave the initial lecture, entitled "Risk and Regulation," of a year-long lecture series in support of the university's Environmental Studies program in 1995.